AndErem314/Trading_Bot/README.md

 - **Development**: Consistent data access patterns across all indicators
 - **Memory Efficiency**: Normalized schema reduces storage requirements

+#### Data Quality Notes
+- Rare historical gaps from the exchange may exist on the 1h timeframe.
+To ensure strict continuity for analysis and indicators, missing 1h bars may be synthesized as follows:
+  - Use the previous available 1h close if present
+  - Otherwise, use the containing 4h bar’s close
+  - Set open=high=low=close to that value and volume=0
+- This synthesis is applied only to the exact missing hours and does not affect existing real data.

 ## Data Summary

 Note: The following historical summary reflects an earlier unified database setup (archival).
 Current releases use per-symbol databases.
 For live counts, run: